 Content of DVS Component

-The content added to the DVS Component appears in summary in Figure 24.
-The RequiredInterfaceSet element was empty in the example which only had a functional interface.
-In this example, there is a required interface, which is the top interface of the DAS protocol layer.
+The relevant content of the DVS Component appears in summary in Figure 5-8.
+The RequiredInterfaceSet element contains a required interface, which is the top interface of the DAS protocol layer.
 That interface is called “HYDRA/HYDRA_DAS”; the name consists of the name space name “HYDRA” and the interface name within that name space “HYDRA_DAS”.
 This statement says that the DVS component will communicate with the device specific DAS component.
 The communication between protocol layers can be described by means of service primitives in the ISO protocol model.
 Those primitives are called “ParameterPrimitiveSinkType”, “CommandPrimitiveSinkType”, “ParameterPrimitiveSourceType”, and “CommandPrimitiveSourceType” in an EDS.
-(Command primitives are poorly defined in relation to message protocol and message layout, but they are helpful for subnetworks that require specification of an address, for example, which is not explicitly transmitted to the device.
-Ideally, we should be able to identify one argument of a command that transmits to the device, mark it with native=”true”, and understand that the other arguments of the command are for the subnetwork layers, but do not reach the device. )